- Male Breast Reduction Overview

 Gynecomastia (development of the male breast) can be caused by many different factors.
 The good news is that gynecomastia is benign and not cancerous.
 Certain over-the-counter and prescription medicines (Tagamet, Spironolactone) and specific illegal drugs (marijuana, anabolic steroids) have been linked to causing gynecomastia.
 Also, hormonal imbalances and overproduction of certain body chemicals may also lead to breast development in men.
 However, the overwhelming majority of cases have no specific cause that can be found.

 Gynecomastia can affect a man’s self-esteem and change the way that he works, wears clothes, and lives.
 Gynecomastia can severely affect a man’s self-esteem and a sense of manhood.
-For these reasons Dr. Zemmel offers several procedures that will recontour the chest and pectoral area in men.
+For these reasons Dr. Zemmel and Dr. Reddy offer several procedures that will recontour the chest and pectoral area in men.
 The procedure may include liposuction to remove fatty tissue from the chest or an excisional breast reduction where skin, fatty tissue, and breast tissue are removed.
-Regardless of the approach that Dr. Zemmel utilizes, the goal is to get you back to feeling more like yourself again.
+Regardless of the approach that Dr. Zemmel and Dr. Reddy utilize, the goal is to get you back to feeling more like yourself again.

 Am I a Candidate for a Male Breast Reduction?

 Any male that has large and disproportionate breasts compared to their body may be a good candidate for this breast surgery.
-Dr. Zemmel will assess how long you have had gynecomastia, any recent weight changes, and your physical appearance.
+Your surgeon will assess how long you have had gynecomastia, any recent weight changes, and your physical appearance.

 Your Welcoming Visit

-During your initial consultation, Dr. Zemmel will evaluate your chest, including the skin and underlying structures (muscle, bone, and fatty tissue quality), and discuss your goals for surgery and whether you are a candidate for a male breast reduction.
+During your initial consultation, your plastic surgeon will evaluate your chest, including the skin and underlying structures (muscle, bone, and fatty tissue quality), and discuss your goals for surgery and whether you are a candidate for a male breast reduction.

-Dr. Zemmel will check for medical conditions that could possibly cause large breasts.
-In addition, he may send you for laboratory or further medical studies.
-He may refer you to an endocrinologist for an evaluation.
-Ultimately, Dr. Zemmel will make sure that there is no underlying cause in your body that requires medical treatment to reverse your gynecomastia.
+Your surgeon will check for medical conditions that could possibly cause large breasts.
+In addition, they may send you for laboratory or further medical studies.
+Ultimately, your surgeon will make sure that there is no underlying cause in your body that requires medical treatment to reverse your gynecomastia.

-During your visit, Dr. Zemmel at Richmond Aesthetic Surgery will assess any medical problems that may affect your surgery, such as uncontrolled high blood pressure, blood clotting problems, or the tendency to form excessive scars.
-Be sure to tell Dr. Zemmel if you smoke or are taking any drugs or medications, especially aspirin or other drugs that affect clotting.
+During your visit, Dr. Zemmel or Dr. Reddy will assess any medical problems that may affect your surgery, such as uncontrolled high blood pressure, blood clotting problems, or the tendency to form excessive scars.
+Be sure to tell your surgeon if you smoke or are taking any drugs or medications, especially aspirin or other drugs that affect clotting.

-Dr. Zemmel will explain his technique, the anesthesia he will use, the facility where the surgery will be performed, the risks, and costs involved.
+Your surgeon will explain their technique, the anesthesia they will use, the facility where the surgery will be performed, the risks, and costs involved.

 Do not hesitate to ask any questions you may have, especially those regarding your expectations and concerns about the results.